California 85, Arkansas 77

-(Updated: CORRECTS Kravish blocks in lede RECASTS 3rd graph CORRECTS time in 5th graph CORRECTS all rebound totals in 5th graph)

-California 85, Arkansas 77: David Kravish scored a career-high 19 points to go along with 15 rebounds and three blocked shots as the Golden Bears won the opening game at the Maui Invitational.
+California 85, Arkansas 77: David Kravish scored a career-high 19 points to go along with 15 rebounds and four blocked shots as the Golden Bears won the opening game at the Maui Invitational.

-Michael Qualls came off the bench and scored 17 of his career-high 21 points in the second half for Arkansas (3-1), which meets Minnesota in the losers’ bracket.
-Anthlon Bell (16 points) and Rashad Madden (10) also contributed off the bench for the Razorbacks, whose starters combined to score 13 points on 2-for-17 shooting.
+Michael Qualls came off the bench and scored 17 of his career-high 21 points in the second half for Arkansas (3-1).
+Anthlon Bell (16 points) and Rashad Madden (10) also came off the bench and scored in double figures for the Razorbacks, whose starters combined to score 13 points on 2-for-17 shooting.

 The Arkansas starters combined for six points in the first half but the Razorbacks only trailed by two at the intermission thanks to 11 points from Bell.
 Qualls sank a 3-pointer to open the second half and give Arkansas a brief lead but Bird – who came in shooting 50 percent on the season from 3-point range – sank back-to-back 3-pointers to cap a 13-4 run and put the Golden Bears up by eight.

-After the Razorbacks pulled back within five points with 7:32 remaining, Kravish scored baskets on both ends of an 8-0 run to put California back up by double figures.
-The Golden Bears committed 18 turnovers and shot 21-for-33 from the free throw line, but helped themselves with a 48-32 rebounding edge – including 19 on the offensive end.
+After the Razorbacks pulled back within five points with about 7 1/2 minutes remaining, Kravish scored baskets on both ends of an 8-0 run to put California back up by double figures.
+The Golden Bears committed 18 turnovers and shot 21-for-33 from the free throw line, but helped themselves with a 50-31 rebounding edge – including 21 on the offensive end.

 GAME NOTEBOOK: Arkansas coach Mike Anderson coached Kreklow when both were at Missouri during the 2010-11 season. … The Razorbacks were trying to start 4-0 for the first time since 2006-07. … California F Richard Solomon, who came in averaging 12.5 rebounds, played through second-half foul trouble and finished with 11 points and seven rebounds.